zw123han/Conference-App/phase2/README.txt

 5. UML can be found in root "group_0051\phase1"
 6. Javadoc can be found in "group_0051\phase1\src\javadoc"

+NOTE: Please do not resize the window to be bigger/smaller if possible.
+A maximum/minimum window size is not set because JavaFX is known to have display issues on devices with high DPI if a maximum/minimum window size is set.

 ===============================
  ON USING MESSAGE INBOX/OUTBOX
 ===============================